NannyML/nannyml/docs/tutorials/storing_and_loading_calculators.rst

 .. _storing_calculators_remote_examples:

-Because we're using the `fsspec <https://filesystem-spec.readthedocs.io/en/latest/>`_ library under the covers we also support a lot of remote filesystems out of the box.
+Because we are using the `fsspec <https://filesystem-spec.readthedocs.io/en/latest/>`_ library under the covers we also support a lot of remote filesystems out of the box.

 The following snippet shows how to use S3 as a backing filesystem.
 See `AWS documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html>`_